cat-friend/system-design/sys-design-topics/scalability-lecture-notes.md

 * cache is finite, disk is finite - eventually cache can get so big that you can't keep it on the machine
     * solution - LRU cache

+### archive tables
+* compressed - slower to access but take up less disk space
+* typical usage - log files, dx data

 ## Database replication
+Make automatic copies of something
+### Single main database paradigm
+* Have a main database - read/write from and to; main has multiple mirrors - their purpose is to get copies of the main db; main and mirrors are all identical
+* pros
+    * uptime
+    * good for more read-heavy websites
+* cons
+    * what if the main drive dies?
+        * single point of failure for writes

+### Double main database paradigm
+* Two mains are mirrors
+* still need to route traffic

+### Multi-tiered architecture
+Client network --> load balancer load balancer --> multiple webservers receive read/write queries --> go to load balancer --> go to MySQL mirrors

+Points of failure - MySQL main, load balancers

+1:20:19 timestamp
 ## Database partitioning